Code-Institute-Submissions/uc-frontend-project1/README.md

 USER STORIES

-- checked the website with some children from family friends.
-    - response from the children
+- The colours attrack the childrens attention and with the toys are attractive for young children.
+    - However, to retain childrens interest need games and interaction tool.
+    - These will be added in later using Javascript.

 DEPLOYMENT